Ceejayski/The-Next-Web-Clone/README.md

 This webpage is resposive to all the iPhone(5, 6, 7, 8 and X) iPad & iPad Pro devices

-# -Design-Teardown
+# -Building with Responsive Design
-Smashing-Magazine heatmap clone: Project 6 of 40.
+Building with Responsive Design: Project 7 of 40.
 Microverse.

 This project consists of building a heatmap of the Smashing magazine website.
 The aim of this project was to examine the design pattern of the website using html,css and css positioning technologies.